An axiomatic approach to default risk and model uncertainty in rating systems: Introduction

 The rest of the paper is organized as follows.\ In Section \ref{sec: Definition}, we define the notion of a default risk measure, illustrate the definition in several examples, and state our extension result for default risk measures (Theorem \ref{thm.extension}).\ The link between default risk measures and generalized quantile functions is discussed in Section \ref{sec.acceptance}.\ Section \ref{sec.properties} is devoted to default risk measures that are given only in terms of default scenarios, see Theorem \ref{thm.main}.\ Section \ref{sc:Choquet} contains several results on robust representations as worst-case PDs.
 In Section \ref{sec:distorted}, we focus on law-invariant risk measures and distorted PDs.
 There, we connect distortion functions with certain properties to sets of absolutely continuous probability measures based on the value at risk and expected shortfall of probability densities.
 In Section \ref{sec:application}, we discuss capital requirements for rating systems, and illustrate the impact of different default risk measures on the amount of financial institutions' risk weighted assets.
-In the Appendix \ref{app.distorted}, we provide a short proof for a characterization of coherent capacities and distorted probabilites, cf.\ Aouani and Chateauneuf \cite{MR2442200} and Kadane and Wassermann \cite{MR1401848}.
+In Appendix \ref{app.distorted}, we provide a short proof for a characterization of exact capacities and distorted probabilities, cf.\ Aouani and Chateauneuf \cite{MR2442200} and Kadane and Wassermann \cite{MR1401848}. \JS{The proofs of Section \ref{sec: Definition} are contained in Appendix \ref{proofs of sc.2}.
+The proofs of Section \ref{sec.acceptance} can be found in Appendix \ref{proofs of sc.3}.
+The proofs of Section \ref{sec.properties} are collected in Appendix \ref{proofs of sc.4}.
+The proofs of Section \ref{sc:Choquet} are given in Appendix \ref{proofs of sc.5} and the proofs of Section \ref{sec:distorted} in Appendix \ref{proofs of sc.6}.}